One Call Away. Ownership Chains and Ease of Communication in Multinational Enterprises: An analytical framework for ownership chains

-where $\delta_{kj}$ is the cost for a middleman in country k to monitor a subsidiary in country j. $\delta_{ik}$ is the cost for a parent in country i to delegate monitoring functions to a middleman in country k.
-Importantly, we assume $\delta_{kj} \geq \delta_{ik} \geq 0$.
-Note that the degree of delegation can vary from firm to firm, with the extreme case of full delegation where the $\delta_{ik}$ is zero.
-We assume $\epsilon_{ikj}$s to be independently and identically distributed according to a Type I extreme value distribution.
-The probability that a parent located in country i picks country k as a monitoring location, conditional on investing in country i, is equal to the probability that $c_{ikj}$ is the smallest possible.
-This yields
+We assume that $\epsilon_{ikj}$ is independently and identically distributed (i.i.d.) following a Type I extreme value distribution.
+The probability that Hq in country $i$ selects country $k$ as the monitoring location, conditional on investing in country $j$, corresponds to the probability that $C_{ikj}$ is minimized.
+This yields:

-where $\mathcal{M}_{ikj}=1$ if a parent company in country i willing to invest in country j locates her monitoring unit in country k.
-F[\textbullet] is the joint cumulative distribution function, which is conditional on the value of $\epsilon_{ikj}$.
-Integrating F(.) using the marginal probability $f(\epsilon_{ikj})$ we obtain the unconditional probability (the probability of choosing k as monitoring location for any given realization of $f(\epsilon_{ikj})$). \\